 Ex-MLB catcher, J.R.
-House, reviews the LineDrivePro Trainer after using the hitting aid for the first time.
+House, reviews the LineDrivePro Trainer after using the baseball swing trainer for the first time.
 House was drafted in the 5th round and played for the Pittsburgh Pirates (2003-2004), Houston Astros (2006) Baltimore Orioles (2007), and Houston Astros (2008) during his career.
 Find out why he loved the product in this video review.
 Click the link for more info on selecting the best baseball hitting trainers for your swing.